mmistakes/so-simple-theme/events/stancon2019Cambridge/index.md

 We have bronze, silver, gold and platinum level sponsorships.
 Funds will go to scholarships and supporting Stan.
 The registration payment page has details or contact stanConCambridge@mc-stan.org for other arrangements.

 <h3>Registration</h3>
-Registration is [here](https://docs.google.com/forms/d/e/1FAIpQLSdQXVS0wAyBI4GuXyC3iUyKeJDUKiRcdsoZeTvPP8av5USj1A/viewform?usp=sf_link) Pricing is £100 for Students, £275 for Junior Academics/Startups and £350 for Senior Academics/Industry.
+Registration is [here](https://docs.google.com/forms/d/e/1FAIpQLSdQXVS0wAyBI4GuXyC3iUyKeJDUKiRcdsoZeTvPP8av5USj1A/viewform?usp=sf_link) Pricing for the conference is £100 for Students, £275 for Junior Academics/Startups and £350 for Senior Academics/Industry.
+Pricing for the tutorials are £100 for Students, £275 for Junior Academics/Startups and £350 for Senior Academics/Industry.
 Prices go up 50% May 15, 2019.

 <h3>Lodging</h3>
 We have several options: